chreden/trview/doc/routewindow.md

 ![Route Window Settings](route_settings.png)

 Clicking on the settings button will allow you to change route and waypoint colours.
 Clicking on each coloured square will show a colour picker dialog.
 The colours you choose will be used in the 3D view.
-The visiblity of the line between waypoints can also be toggled.
+The visibility of the line between waypoints can also be toggled.

 ## Waypoint List